JiscaH/sequoiaExtra/pedigree_checker/Readme.md

 ## Assumptions

 - Founders (individuals with no parents in the pedigree) are all unrelated;

-- Individuals can only be related as PO, GP/FA(/HS), HA, or UU.
-Full siblings are not yet implemented, inbred and double relationships are ignored;
-- One 'parent' is related via the maternal side, and the other via the paternal side; the two 'parents' are unrelated;
+- One 'parent' is related via the maternal side, and the other via the paternal side; the two 'parents' are unrelated (except when FS);
+- Individuals can only be related as PO, FS, GP/FA/HS, HA, or UU.
+Inbred and double relationships are ignored;
-- All SNPs are independent, have the same (average) genotyping error rate, and genotype frequencies are in Hardy-Weinberg equilibrium.
+- All SNPs are independent, have the same (average) genotyping error rate, and genotype frequencies are in Hardy-Weinberg equilibrium;
+- None of the relationships are impossible based on age difference.

+## Warnings

+- Under these simplifying assumptions, the likelihoods for the three types of second degree relatives (GP/FA/HS) are identical, as are the likelihoods for all types of third degree relatives (HA).

+- Inbred parent-parent-offspring trios, where the two parents are themselves parent and offspring, violate the second assumption and `prob_PO_PO` in the output will be (much) less than one for correct pairs.
+Use sequoia to identify and/or check such pairs.

+- There is no check whether two samples in a trio may come from the same individual; please use the sequoia R package with `Module=dup` or non-R sequoia with `--dup` first if duplicates may be included.

 ## Input